BA in Political Science

 - Three from among PO core courses CAS PO 111, 141, 151, 171, and 191

 No more than 8 credits toward the major shall be derived from directed study.
-Freshmen considering a political science major should take at least one core course in the freshman year.
+First-year students considering a political science major should take at least one core course in the first year.

 Note: College of Arts & Sciences international relations courses (CAS IR XXX) do not fulfill major requirements in political science unless they are cross-listed with political science courses (CAS PO XXX).